prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 ![UI Icon Set Example](./assets/ui-icon-example.png)

-**Instructions:**
+### Instructions:

-1. Start by created your icons within the 24x24px artboard.
+1. Start by creating your icons within the **24x24px artboard**.
 Each artboard is labeled with the icon you are to create.
+Ensure you utilize the **keylines and grid** to maintain proper alignment and consistency in the proportions of your icons.
-2. Once you have created your 24x24px icons, scale them to 48x48 px. ensure that your font weights and corner radii scale accordingly.
+2. Once you have created your 24x24px icons, scale them to **48x48px**.
+Make sure your font weights, corner radii, and other elements scale proportionally.
+Using the **keylines and grid** will help ensure your icons scale accurately and remain visually consistent.
 3. Finishing steps:
-   - Organize your layers by grouping and labeling.
+   - Organize your layers by grouping and labeling them properly for easier management.
-   - Make sure you save your .ai file.
+   - Make sure to save your `.ai` file regularly.
-   - Be sure to hide the **keyline** layers before exporting
+   - Hide the **keyline** layers before exporting your icons.
-   - Export your artboards using `export for Screens` dialogue.
+   - Export your artboards using the `Export for Screens` dialogue as SVGs for optimal quality.

 **File organization:**